dcruselex/food/README.md

 The ptograme will calculate and display data based on minutes to cook from the list pulled.
 This will satisfy the "Calculate and display data based on an external factor (ex: get the current data, and display how many days remaining until some event).

-The program will also include 4 unit tests for the application.
+The program will also include 3 unit tests for the application.
 This will satisfy the "Create 3 or more unit tests for your application".

+The program also includes a UX at localhost:8888 that will display the burgers that meet the prep time criteria and their specific recieipe.
+This will satisfy the "Visualize data in a graph, chart, or other visual representation of data" requirement.

+# Instructions

+- clone repository: `git clone git@github.com:dcruselex/food.git`
+- run the program: `go run ./cmd/main.go`
+- open the browser and go to [http://localhost:8888](http://localhost:8888)
+- choose time to prep from the pull down and click on the GO button